 Waldorf education is based on the philosophy of Rudolf Steiner who founded the first Waldorf school in Germany around the turn of the century.
 Steiner believed that education needed to address the WHOLE child and not to leave out the SPIRITUAL, or FEELING part of a child’s development.
 Waldorf education strives to educate the WHOLE child through engaging the HANDS (doing), HEAD (thinking) and HEART (feeling) in every learning endeavor.
 Children are taught to appreciate BEAUTY, TRUTH, and GOODNESS– in themselves, other people, in the world around them, and in the relationships they have with others and the earth.
 To learn more, there are a number of websites with information about Waldorf and Rudolf Steiner.

-At this time Greenwood Tree is a Waldorf-inspired cooperative.
+Greenwood Tree is a Waldorf-inspired cooperative.
 Much of our curriculum is based on the principles of Waldorf and what is found in traditional Waldorf schools while leaving room for interpretation and flexibility of the needs of the community, especially in the homeschooling enrichment classes.
 The richness and quality of Waldorf education can be found at GWT in many ways:

 What does it mean to be in a homeschool community as opposed to a school?